rototor/pdfbox-graphics2d/README.md

 See also [manual drawing](src/test/java/de/rototor/pdfbox/graphics2d/PdfBoxGraphics2dTest.java) and [drawing SVGs](src/test/java/de/rototor/pdfbox/graphics2d/RenderSVGsTest.java).
-The testdrivers are only smoke tests, i.e. they don't explicit test the result, they just run and test if the they are crashes.
+The testdrivers are only smoke tests, i.e. they don't explicit test the result, they just run and test if the their are crashes.
 You have to manually compare the PDF result of the testdriver with the also generated PNG compare image.

 ## Rendering text using fonts vs vectors